p2rk2h/DevDataProd_Project1/README.md

 The world map is from the 'rworldmap' package.

-Browse the [slidify slides](https://github.com/p2rk2h/DevDataProd_Project1/index.html) for details and sample screen captures.
+Browse [slidify slides](http://rpubs.com/p2rk2h/66588) for details and sample screen captures in *index.md*.

 Johns Hopkins Coursera 2015 March